Find Affordable College Courses

 370 Yearly Graduations

-The 2nd most popular school in the country for IS majors who are seeking their master's degree is University of California - Berkeley.
+The 2nd most popular school in the country for is majors who are seeking their master's degree is University of California - Berkeley.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 370 master's degrees were handed out to IS majors at UC Berkeley.
-About 36% of this group were women, and 37% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 370 people received their master's degree in is from UC Berkeley.
+Of these students, 40% were women and 45% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in is at University of California - Berkeley make a median salary of 71,873.

 367 Yearly Graduations

-The 3rd most popular school in the country for IS majors who are seeking their master's degree is University of Illinois at Urbana-Champaign.
+The 3rd most popular school in the country for is majors who are seeking their master's degree is University of Illinois at Urbana-Champaign.
 Roughly 52,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-The IS program at University of Illinois at Urbana-Champaign awarded 367 master's degrees during the 2020-2021 school year.
-Of these students, 71% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,768 per year, while in-state graduate students, on average, pay $15,545 per year.
+During the most recent year for which we have data, 367 people received their master's degree in is from UIUC.
+Of these students, 59% were women and 13% were members of underrepresented racial-ethnic groups.
+University of Illinois at Urbana-Champaign is graduates who receive their master's degree go on to jobs earning a median salary of $71,873.

 346 Yearly Graduations

-The University of Texas at Dallas comes in at #4 on our list of the most popular colleges offering master's degrees in IS.
+The University of Texas at Dallas comes in at #4 on our list of the most popular colleges offering master's degrees in is.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-During the 2020-2021 academic year, 346 people received their master's degree in IS from UT Dallas.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+During the most recent year for which we have data, 346 people received their master's degree in is from UT Dallas.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 47% were women.
+Those who complete their master's degree in is at The University of Texas at Dallas make a median salary of 71,873.

 #5